MoriyaShiine/enchancement/README.md

   * Anvils will not break when used, unless they are part of the tag.
 * Disable Velocity Checks
   * Removes the checks to determine if a player is moving too fast, since Enchancement adds many forms of movement that may trigger that.
+* Enchanted Book Grinding
+  * Enchantments can be transferred off of enchanted items and onto books using a grindstone.
 * Enhance Mobs
   * Hostile monsters will spawn with random enchantments.
 * Rebalance Consumables